This is the second part of The Wire’s investigation into the web of financial transactions involving Dreamline Manpower Solutions and the Essel Group.

 1) The Serious Fraud Investigation Office (SFIO) is currently probing a company called Nityank Infrapower (formerly Dreamline Manpower), for deposits of over Rs 3,000 crore made just after demonetisation (November – December 2016).

 2) The Wire’s examination of publicly available documents show Nityank and a group of shell firms carried out financial transactions that involved a few firms associated with the Essel Group of Subhash Chandra between 2015 and 2017.

-3) Nityank also went onto play a crucial role in a large business deal between the Videocon and Essel groups in November 2016, the subject of which sparked a Delhi high court case.
+3) Nityank, Videocon has alleged, also went onto play a crucial role in a large business deal between itself and the Essel group in November 2016, the subject of which sparked a Delhi high court case. .

 4) Essel maintains that Nityank is an independent firm, while Videocon alleges otherwise.
 The Wire’s reportage indicates that Nityank is perhaps more involved with Essel than it may admit.